esimov/ascii-fluid/README.md

 # ascii-fluid

-**`ascii-fluid`** is a webcam (face) controlled terminal based ASCII fluid simulation running in your terminal.
-You can control the fluid dynamics with your computer mouse/touchpad but also with your face.
+**`ascii-fluid`** is a webcam (face) controlled ASCII fluid simulation running in your terminal.
+You can control the fluid dynamics with your computer mouse/touchpad but also with your face trough a webcam.

 ![ascii-fluid](https://user-images.githubusercontent.com/883386/73605776-2b83bf00-45ab-11ea-93d1-ad6b2a6010e7.gif)

-## How it's working?
+## How it is working?

-The fluid solver implementation is mainly based on Jos Stam's paper [Real-Time Fluid Dynamics for Games](https://pdfs.semanticscholar.org/847f/819a4ea14bd789aca8bc88e85e906cfc657c.pdf).
-The fluid dynamics are rendered in terminal with the help of [tcell](https://github.com/gdamore/tcell) terminal package.
+The fluid solver is mainly based on Jos Stam's paper [Real-Time Fluid Dynamics for Games](https://pdfs.semanticscholar.org/847f/819a4ea14bd789aca8bc88e85e906cfc657c.pdf).
+This project is using [tcell](https://github.com/gdamore/tcell) library for rendering the fluid simulation in terminal.

 ## Usage